PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework/configuration/persistence-manual-export-import.md

 As it may be of interest in some cases to merely peek at the content of a file, rather than immediately applying settings, `Import-PSFConfig` provides an option to do so.
 The `-Peek` parameter will process the configuration file as it normally would be, but rather than applying the changes will merely return the parsed settings.
-This does not run validation or handler events however, so some settings may still fail in reality.
+This does not run validation or handler events however, so some settings may still fail when actually applied.

 ```powershell
 Import-PSFConfig -Path C:\temp\demo.json -Peek